Vietnam.vn - Nền tảng quảng bá Việt Nam

 The opening round also saw an average of 71.328, better than the previous high of 72.29 in 1993, with six players shooting 65 or less - the most since the inaugural year in 1895.

 At the end of Round 1, the USGA's Director of Tournament Operations said the layout for Round 2 on June 16 would be tighter, but not too difficult.
-In that direction, the Organizing Committee cut the grass and rolled the greens to keep the "fast index" above 13.0, changed the hole locations, and increased the length of holes 3, 7, 10 and 11.
+In line with that direction, the Organizing Committee cut the grass and rolled the greens to keep the "fast index" above 13.0, changed the hole locations, and increased the length of holes 3, 7, 10, and 11.
 And so, the total length of the course increased to 7,423 yards, an increase of 171 yards compared to Round 1.

 Putnam hits from a bunker on the par-5 eighth hole of the second round of the US Open.
 Photo: USGA